ros2hp/grmgr/README.md

 	limiterDP.Delete()
 ```

 A goroutine that is under the control of **_grmgr_** communicates with grmgr via a Limiter that is passed in as an argument.
-The only communication necessary is:
+The only communication is:

 ```
 	defer limiterDP.Done()